Home / Ration Control Program

 VISITING RETIREES and DEPENDENTS CAN SHOP: Whether you are retired and living here, or just visiting, your DOD ID card gives you full access to the Exchanges, Commissaries, and all MWR facilities and services.
 It also allows use of the Post Office services, however you're mailing limit size is 16oz.

-YES Retirees (RET) of the U.S. Military with a valid DoD Retiree ID card and their Dependents with a valid DoD Retiree Dependent ID card has unlimited access to the Commissary, Exchanges and MWR facilities whether they are living or Korea or even just visiting.
+YES Retirees (RET) of the U.S. Military with a valid DoD Retiree ID card and their Dependents with a valid DoD Retiree Dependent ID card have unlimited access to the Commissary, Exchanges and MWR facilities whether they are living or Korea or just visiting.

 YES Un-Remarried Widows or Widowers of deceased Retirees with a valid DoD Retiree Dependent ID card have unlimited access to the Commissary, Exchanges and MWR facilities whether they are living or Korea or even just visiting.